-- If you press a button which is lit orange or yellow, the existing contents of the register are overwritten. - If you carry out a pattern mix, and both the main pattern and sub pattern are selected, then the memory recall button shows the main pattern.
+If you press a button which is lit orange or yellow, the existing contents of the register are overwritten.

 The pattern appears on the button you pressed, which lights yellow.
 The numeric display shows the number of the corresponding pattern.
 It is also possible to display the register name using a Setup menu (see "Operation Settings (Operation Menu)" in Chapter 19 (Volume 3)).